 Vitamins and minerals are both essential for a healthy body.
 However, they differ in their chemical composition, biological function and nutritional requirements.

-edit Differences in Chemical composition
+Differences in Chemical composition

 Vitamins are organic compounds while minerals are inorganic.
 Minerals have a much simpler chemical composition compared to vitamins.
 While vitamins are obtained from plants and animals, the body gets minerals from soil and water.
+In particular, it is possible for one to buy mineral water or seltzer water, both of which have naturally-occurring minerals or added minerals.

-edit Types of Vitamins and Minerals
+Types of Vitamins and Minerals

 Vitamins can be water soluble or fat-soluble.
 While water-soluble vitamins are not stored in the body and have to be taken with water, fat-soluble vitamins get dissolved in the body’s fat cells and are also stored in the body.